JessRascal/pm-portfolio/src/assets/markdown/case-studies/ssowps.md

 #### Outcome

 - The client has been using this app in production for over 10 years
-- 15 million+ safe systems of work have been created using the app
+- 16 million+ safe systems of work have been created using the app
-- There are over `???` active users (`Daily?
-Weekly?
-Monthly?`)
+- 1,500+ monthly active users
-- This app has generated millions in revenue for our company `Can I say this?`
+- This app has generated substantial revenue for our company over its life cycle